Jalisco: Colonial period

 The most significant early revolt was the Mixtón Rebellion in 1541.
 United under a leader named Tenamaxtli, the indigenous of the Jalisco area laid siege to Guadalajara.
 The Spanish provincial government under Oñate could not withstand the assault and Pedro de Alvarado was sent to area from Mexico City but this initial attempt was thwarted.
 During a battle, a horse fell on Alvarado, mortally wounding him.
 Viceroy Mendoza then arrived with a force of 300 horsemen, 300 infantry, artillery and 20,000 Tlaxcalan and Aztec allies to recapture the territory held by the indigenous resistance.
 The Mixtón War prompted Charles V to create the Audencia of Nueva Galicia which extended from Michoacán and into the present states of Jalisco, Colima, and parts of Zacatecas, Durango and Sinaloa.
 An Indian Council was formed to advise the four members of the new Spanish government.
 The area was called Nueva Galicia because the Crown wanted to reproduce in the new lands a territory similar to that of Spain.
 The seat of this colony was moved to Guadalajara in 1561, and it was made independent of Mexico City in 1575.

 Most of the evangelization fell to regular clergy instead of monks.
 The bishopric of Guadalajara was established by Pope Paul II in 1546.

 The Chichimeca War began in 1550.
 In 1554, the Chichimecas attacked a Spanish caravan of sixty wagons at the Ojuelos Pass, carrying off 30,000 pesos of clothing, silver and other valuables.
 At the end of the century, the Spanish were able to negotiate a peace with most.
 There later uprisings such as in Guaynamota in 1584, in Acaponeta in 1593, one led by Cogixito in 1617, and one in Nostic in 1704.

+The province of Jalisco was separated from Michoacán in 1607 with the name of Santiago.

 The last major colonial era insurrection occurred in 1801 led by an indigenous named Mariano.
 The last of the Chichimeca groups were ultimately defeated in 1591.
 However, these uprisings would gradually be overshadowed by the consolidation of political and economic power and peace treaties negotiated with indigenous groups such as the Coras and indigenous groups such as the Otomi were brought to settle.

-The province of Jalisco was separated from Michoacán in 1607 with the name of Santiago.

 Despite these conflicts, the 17th and 18th centuries brought development and economic prosperity to the region.
 In the colonial period, Guadalajara grew as the center of an agricultural and cattle producing area.
 Guadalajara grew from about 6,000 people in 1713 to 20,000 in mid century to 35,000 at the beginning of the 19th century.

 The region's ceramic tradition began in the early colonial period, with native traditions superimposed by European ones.
 The center of ceramic production was Tonalá due to its abundance of raw materials.
 The Guadalajara tradition became famous enough for wares to be exported to other parts of New Spain and Europe.
 The area was also important to the commerce of New Spain, as its strategic location funneled imported goods to other parts of the colony.